-Perhaps it’s because of the propensity of humans to attribute behavior problems almost entirely to the dog while denying their own influence, for better or worse, over the dog’s behavior.
-In other words, blame the dog and not ourselves.
+Perhaps it’s because of the bias within humans which attributes behavioral problems almost entirely to the dog while at the same time denying their own influence, for better or worse, over the dog’s choices and actions.

-Or perhaps it’s because some people are just so damn lazy.
+Or perhaps it’s because some people are so damn lazy and inconsistent.

-The reality is that most people don’t put enough work into their dog’s development and training and this is enough reason for me to want to turn a prospective client away.
+The reality is that most people don’t put enough work into their dog’s psychological and physiological development.

 Hear me out…

 When we teach a child the ABC’s we begin at the lowest possible level with one or two letters and gradually increase the difficulty when we feel the child can handle the additional information.
 We also continuously reinforce the new learning with high praise, stickers, and the occasional lollipop.
 This encourages the child to continue to learn and to do so with a positive attitude.

 As the child develops in maturity and as their learning capability expands and strengthens we drill the new information onto the child until it become second nature.
 In the example of the ABC’s, we sing songs, provide them with coloring books, and encourage them to write the letters out in a fun and engaging manner.

 All this takes time.

 It doesn’t happen overnight.
 We understand that the process of learning the alphabet can be a long one and that through the process the learning can never stop but that it rather evolves through stages.
 We understand that stopping can set us back.
 So it becomes a matter of countless repetitions.

 The same goes for practically any skill we wish to learn in life, whether it’s riding a bicycle, learning gymnastics, a new magic trick, or even how to drive a car.
 All of it takes continual practice and the more you practice the stronger the behavior or skill becomes.